lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 LUCEE_CFML_WRITER=white-space
 ```

-**Important**: *When creating batch/shell script files for Tomcat, please make sure their permissions are correctly set for the user running Tomcat to read and execute them.*
+**Important**: *When creating batch/shell script files for Tomcat, please make sure their permissions are correclty set for the user running Tomcat to read and execute them.*
 <br>
 <br>